Voice and Equity

 We respond to current circumstances in local communities and bridge projects by committing to New Hampshire over the long haul.
 Most communities experience multiple initiatives that lack connection and integration.
 Our goal is to leave behind approaches that build muscle memory for deep fairness and effective collaboration so that one project brings strengths and capacity to the next one.

-NH Listens is built on earlier work by its founding directors and community partners, including community based dialogue and engagement in Portsmouth leading to the creation of Portsmouth Listens in 1999.
-We have used small-group facilitated conversations to engage participants in intensive, informed discussions of problems or challenges identified by community members.
-We work at the community, regional, and state level when we are invited by multi-partisan coalitions.
-We strive to function as trusted and impartial conveners.
+NH Listens has worked over a decade to strengthen local, regional, and state efforts to improve public life and the lives of all New Hampshire residents.
+We are built on earlier work by cofounders Bruce Mallory and Michele Holt-Shannon, including community-based dialogue and engagement in Portsmouth leading to the creation of Portsmouth Listens in 1999.
+We use small group facilitated conversations and learning exchangeds to engage people in intensive, informed discussions of challenges identified by community members.
+We strive to function as trusted and fair-minded conveners.
 NH Listens does not advocate for specific outcomes or actions in any of its public engagement work.
-The core elements of our work are:
+We believe when people can bring voice and agency to community decision making, fair and equitable outcomes are possible and more likely.
+We help actively remove barriers to inclusinve public participation, honor a full range of community interests, and ground solutions in local knowledge.

-Respect differences as well as seek common ground
+Respecting differences as well as seeking common ground

 We are grateful to our funding partners who have believed in the mission of NH Listens and provided both material and strategic support for our efforts.
-Since our beginning, we have received funds from the New Hampshire Charitable Foundation, the Endowment for Health, the Nellie Mae Education Foundation, the National Estuary Reserve Research System (of NOAA), NH Humanities, and the Neil and Louise Tillotson Fund for our work in the North Country.
-We have also received dozens of small and modest grants, contracts, and gifts from many other nonprofit organizations, community coalitions, municipal governments, and state agencies since 2010.
+Annually, we receive 20-40 substantial and modest grants, contracts, and gifts from nonprofit organizations, community coalitions, municipal governments, and state agencies.
+Since our beginning, we have received suppoprt from: